ERR_SSL_PROTOCOL_ERROR Fix (Secure Connection Failed?)

-ERR_SSL_PROTOCOL_ERROR Fix is usually needed when your browser cannot establish a secure connection to a website.
-This error appears when there is a problem with SSL (Secure Sockets Layer) or HTTPS settings.
+ERR_SSL_PROTOCOL_ERROR Fix is needed when your browser cannot establish a secure connection to a website.

 What Is ERR_SSL_PROTOCOL_ERROR?